image090New York City Subway Page

 The New York City Subway is the largest rapid transit system in the United States, and one of the largest in the world.
-With 468 subway stations, the NYC Subway has the most stations of any subway system in the world, and it is third in the world in terms of route mileage with 209 miles or 337 km, behind Shanghai and London.
+With 468 subway stations, the NYC Subway has the most stations of any subway system in the world, and it is fifth in the world in terms of route mileage with 232 miles or 373 km, behind Shanghai, Seoul, Beijing and London.
 The Subway is also one of only four rapid transit rail systems in the United States to offer service 24 hours a day, 365 days a year, along with portions of the Chicago 'L' system, PATH, and PATCO.
-Unlike most subway systems, NYC Subway routes change frequently, with 24 routes in operation in 2011 including three shuttle routes.
-Local and express service is offered in all boroughs except Staten Island, and several routes can serve a station on the same tracks, meaning that riders need to determine which train is approaching before boarding the train.
+Unlike most subway systems, NYC Subway routes change frequently, with 24 routes in operation in 2014 including three shuttle routes.
+Local and express service is offered in all boroughs except Staten Island, and several routes can serve a station on the same tracks, meaning that riders must determine which train is approaching before boarding the train.

 The first sections of underground railway in Manhattan opened in 1904, and this is regarded as the founding of the Subway, though elevated rail transit service began as far back as 1868.
-By 1940, three subway systems were operating in competition with one another: the privately-owned Interborough Rapid Transit Company and Brooklyn-Manhattan Transit Corporation, and the city-owned Independent Subway System.
-When the city took over the two private companies, it formed two divisions and began to integrate the networks, closing elevated lines in Manhattan.
-The IRT became A Division and the BMT and IND became B Division, and each division maintains it own rolling stock, with A Division trains being shorter and narrower than B Division trains.
+By 1932, three subway systems were operating in competition with one another: the privately-owned Interborough Rapid Transit Company and Brooklyn-Manhattan Transit Corporation, and the city-owned Independent Subway System.
+After the city took over the two private companies in 1940, it formed two divisions and began to integrate the networks, closing the elevated lines in Manhattan and Brooklyn.
+The IRT became A Division and the BMT and IND became B Division, each division maintaining its own rolling stock, with A Division cars being shorter and narrower than B Division cars.
 Because of the difference in the size of the rolling stock, A Division trains cannot operate in passenger service on B Division routes as platforms would be too far away from the trains, and B Division trains cannot fit in A Division tunnel segments.
 Routes are indicated by numbers for A Division and letters for B Division.

 In total, there are nearly 6300 subway cars in New York Subway service, with each model being identified with an R- number, indicating the contract under which the cars were purchased.
 Cars purchased under different contracts can often be very similar to each other, with the only difference being when the trains were ordered or the manufacturer which built the trains.

-All photos are by Oren Hirsch and are featured on Oren's Transit Page unless stated otherwise.
+All photos are by the webmaster unless stated otherwise.

 A Division (Former IRT)